 Amazon Fire TV Tips, Tricks and Hidden Features: 12 secrets you might not know about the Fire TV and Fire TV Stick, including all the best hacks you need to make the most of your new streaming gadget.

-In fact, Amazon’s Fire TV has quickly become one of the best ways to turn a dumb TV smart.
-The cheap Fire TV Stick makes any HDMI-enabled television much more capable than even £2,000-plus sets in terms of streaming services and apps, while the Fire TV box can take the place of a games console.
-As long as you don’t expect to play Uncharted 4, at any rate.
+Amazon’s Fire TV has quickly become one of the best ways to turn a dumb TV smart.
+The cheap Fire TV Stick, which recently got a 2017 update, makes any HDMI-enabled television much more capable than even £2,000-plus sets in terms of services and apps, while the Fire TV box can take the place of a games console and is now capable of 4K streaming.